Driving improvement and reducing costs: Focused measures to emerge stronger post-COVID-19

 This requires an enterprise-wide assessment of costs, across all divisions and throughout the value chain.
 The objective is to improve all-round enterprise effectiveness – operationally, in terms of customer satisfaction, employee engagement, and returns.
 Fine-tuning budgets to allocate spending where it can strengthen key initiatives supports the principle of a relentless commitment to CI.
 This will safeguard the business’s ROI in the near-term and future-proof it for the longer haul.

 Now is the time to investigate the company’s true state of lean

-Lean principles by definition aim to instil organisational efficiency across all functions, with ongoing disciplines and improvement techniques.
+Lean principles by definition aim to instill organizational efficiency across all functions, with ongoing disciplines and improvement techniques.
 The company’s production system should be TPM-geared for world-class manufacturing performance and quality, including autonomous maintenance, training, and focused improvement levers and initiatives.
 But how deep does the principle hold in this tumultuous time, when the value chain faces enormous challenges on both the demand and supply sides, and with cost constraints needing to be balanced with recovery plans?